yktoo/yktoo.com/content/blog/posts/0893/index.en.md

 We have added support for a generic [OIDC identity provider](https://docs.comentario.app/en/configuration/idps/oidc/). **OIDC** stands for [OpenID Connect](https://openid.net/developers/how-connect-works/) and represents an open authentication protocol implemented by many companies and products.

-One example of that is [LinkedIn](https://docs.comentario.app/en/configuration/idps/linkedin/), which you can now easily configure as an identity provider.
+One example of that is LinkedIn, which you can now easily [configure](https://docs.comentario.app/en/configuration/idps/linkedin/) as an identity provider.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/v1722345304/blog/ecwylpv1aoj8bnxx8h0i.png" "Configuring login via LinkedIn for Comentario." "border shadow" >}}

-[Comentario documentation](https://docs.comentario.app/) provides detailed instructions on configuring [login via LinkedIn](https://docs.comentario.app/en/configuration/idps/linkedin/), as well as a [generic OIDC provider](https://docs.comentario.app/en/configuration/idps/oidc/).
+[Comentario documentation](https://docs.comentario.app/) contains detailed instructions on configuring [login via LinkedIn](https://docs.comentario.app/en/configuration/idps/linkedin/), as well as a [generic OIDC provider](https://docs.comentario.app/en/configuration/idps/oidc/).

 ### Dark theme

 It's now possible to properly embed Comentario on a website using a dark theme.

 The desired theme can be specified with the [`theme` attribute](https://docs.comentario.app/en/configuration/embedding/comments-tag/theme/) on the `<comentario-comments>` tag.
-It can even be switched on-the-fly, you can see an example on the demo page:
+It can even be switched on-the-fly, an example of which you can see on the [demo page](https://demo.comentario.app/):

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/v1722346861/blog/ep6lf7msn4hrx6vzvegg.gif" "Switching Comentario between light and dark themes." "border shadow" >}}

 ### Migration from Commento++

 Commento++ (a.k.a.
-[Commentoplusplus](https://github.com/souramoo/commentoplusplus)) was (is) another fork of Commento, but it's seemingly discontinued nowadays, just like its predecessor.
+[Commentoplusplus](https://github.com/souramoo/commentoplusplus)) is another fork of Commento, but it's seemingly discontinued nowadays, just like its predecessor.

 As of this release, Comentario will [automatically upgrade/migrate](https://docs.comentario.app/en/installation/migration/commento/#commento-1) from Commento++ if you run it against the same database.
-Don't forget to back up your database up front though.
+Don't forget to back up your database up front!

 ### Favicons and manifests